 (Dec.
 25, 1907 – Nov.18, 1994) Birthplace: Rochester, NY. – Singer / Dancer / Band Leader / Song Writer

-With his attire ranging from a fedora and zoot suit to a top hat and tails, Cab’s scat singing and dancing along with his energetic style and comedic personality made him a perennial favorite.
+With his attire ranging from a fedora and zoot suit to white top hat and tails, Cab’s scat singing and dancing along with his energetic style and comedic personality made him a perennial favorite.
 In 1931 Cab recorded his biggest hit, “Minnie the Moocher,” which became his signature song and gave him the nick name, the “Hi De Ho Man.”
 The song was the first jazz record to sell over one million copies, and his band broke all existing audience records for an all black band.
 He had one hit recording after another with many of them being used in films and cartoons.
 He did voice-over work and appeared in a number of movies including Stormy Weather (1943).

 Calloway was born on Christmas day 1907, on Sycamore St. in Rochester NY where he lived with his family for 11 years before they moved to Baltimore.
 His parents wanted him to follow in the family business and become a lawyer.
 He tried law school in Chicago, but found himself spending his evenings performing in local night clubs.